getify/You-Dont-Know-JS/scope-closures/apA.md

 };
 ```

 The `let` declaration form does not allow re-declaration (see Chapter 5).
-But this is perfectly legal shadowing, not re-declaration, because the two `ofTheTeacher`s are in separate scopes.
+But this is perfectly legal shadowing, not re-declaration, because the two `ofTheTeacher` identifiers are in separate scopes.

 You'll rarely run into any case where the scope of a function's name identifier matters.
 But again, it's good to know how these mechanisms actually work.
-To avoid being bitten, just don't shadow function name identifiers.
+To avoid being bitten, don't shadow function name identifiers.

 ## Anonymous vs. Named Functions